-The AP may indicate it is operating in Power Save mode by:
+The AP with dot11APPMActivated equal to true may indicate that it is operating in Power Save mode by:

-— including an AP Power Management element in Beacon or Short Beacon frame with the PM Mode subfield set to 1;
+— setting the AP PM bit in the Frame Control field of the S1G Beacon to 1.

-— or including one or more RPS elements in Beacon or Short Beacon frame, with the RAW Assign-ment Type set to Simplex RAW and RAW Type Options is set to 00.
+— or including one or more RPS elements in Beacon or Short Beacon frame, with the RAW Assign-ment Type set to Simplex RAW and RAW Type Options is set to 0.

-The AP shall operate in Active mode during a beacon interval or short beacon interval if the AP Power Management element is either absent in the Beacon or Short Beacon or the PM Mode subfield is set to 0.
+The AP shall operate in Active mode during a beacon interval or short beacon interval if the AP PM subfield in the S1G Beacon frame transmitted at the T(S)BTT is equal to 0.
 Similarly, the AP shall operate in Active mode during one or more RAWs defined by an RPS element with the RAW Assignment type equal to Generic RAW, Sounding RAW, Triggering Frame RAW or Simplex RAW with RAW Type Options set to 1 or 2.

-An AP including an AP Power Management element with the PM Mode subfield set to 1 in Beacon or Short Beacon frame may be in Doze state at any time, except that it shall be in Awake state during any of the following intervals of time:
+An APthat transmits an S1G Beacon frame with AP PM subfield equal to 1 may be in Doze state at any time until the next T(S)BTT, except that it shall be in Awake state during any of the following intervals of time:

-— any RAW intervals that are setup according to 9.20.5 (Restricted Access Window (RAW) Opera-tion), except for RAWs that are defined by any RPS element with RAW Assignment Type set to AP Simplex RAW and RAW Type Options is set to 00;
+— any RAW intervals that are setup according to 9.20.5 (Restricted Access Window (RAW) Opera-tion), except for RAWs that are defined by any RPS element with RAW Assignment Type set to AP Simplex RAW and RAW Type Options is set to 0;